 There are limited data on the global prevalence of postpartum anaemia.
 Studies conducted in high-income countries have reported that 10–30% of postpartum women were anaemic.
 As anaemia is a common problem throughout the world, the prevalence of postpartum anaemia in low- and middle-income countries may be higher.

-WHO recommends intermittent iron and folic acid supplementation as a public health intervention for menstruating women living in settings where anaemia is highly prevalent.
-In the postpartum period, iron supplementation, either alone or in combination with folic acid, may reduce the risk of anaemia by improving the iron status of the mother.
+WHO recommends daily or intermittent iron and folic acid supplementation as a public health intervention for adult women and adolescent girls living in settings where anaemia is highly prevalent.
+In the postpartum period, iron and folic acid supplementation may also reduce the risk of anaemia by improving iron status of the mother.

 Oral iron supplementation, either alone or in combination with folic acid, may be provided to postpartum women for 6–12 weeks following delivery for reducing the risk of anaemia in settings where gestational anaemia is of public health concern.*